Stand Up Paddleboards (SUP's)

 Advanced: 190 lbs.

-The Clearwater SUP builds up like our other fish bone frame kits.
+The Catalina SUP builds up like our other fish bone frame kits.
 This Stand-Up Paddleboard is designed to deliver speed and stability.
 The basic kit contains the CNC-cut ribs and spar.
 Other materials needed to complete the board include wood for the decking, fiberglass, fin, and vent.

 The "9ft.
 6in.
 Stu's Sup" is a short surf SUP that was